jrnl-org/jrnl/README.md

     jrnl -5 -and #pineapple #lubricant

 the last five entries containing both `#pineapple` _and_ `#lubricant`.
 You can change which symbols you'd like to use for tagging in the configuration.

+> __Note:___jrnl_ has to modes: __composing__ and __viewing__.
+The mode depends on which arguments (starting with `-`) you specify.
+If no arguments are given, _jrnl_ will guess the mode: if all the input looks like tags, it will switch to viewing mode and filter by the specified tags., such as in
+>
+>     jrnl #WorldDomination
+>
+> If there is some non-argument input, _jrnl_ will treat it as a new entry, such as in
+>
+>     jrnl july 4th: Aliens blew up the white house.
+>
+> If there is no input, you can still go to viewing mode by just hitting `return` when prompted to compose an entry.

+### JSON Export

+Can do:

+    jrnl -json

 ## Installation